NtuthukoLu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Script that counts number of dir in the PATH
 4. Script that lists environments varialbles
 5. Script that lists local and environment variables also functions
+6. Script that create a new local variable